By QUT School of Nursing, 3 September, 2025

 Q. Is it reasonable to study the course without employer support?

 A. You will require employer sign off at an executive level to enter the course.
 Plus you require a minimum of two clinical support team members (Nurse Practitioner (NP)/Consultant; or NP/NP or 2 Consultants).
-The more support you have from your day-to-day workplace the better your experience will be.
+The more support you have from your day-to-day workplace the better your experience will be, and the more likely you are to successfully complete the program.

-If you are doing the program on your own time (i.e. no designated Candidate or transitional position) you have to create placements for yourself, which can be challenging at the start.
+If you are doing the program on your own time (i.e. no designated candidate or transitional position) you have to create placements for yourself, which can be extremely challenging.

 Q. How does the nurse practitioner course deliver content about the different specialty areas?

-A. The way the course is designed, we provide generic information and you apply that information to your specialty.
-You’ll learn in virtual classrooms alongside registered nurses working in mental health, endocrinology, emergency, neonatal ICU, primary health care, vascular wound care, renal, and more.
-We have people from all sorts of specialties and you learn from each other.
+A. The way the course is designed, we provide generic information, and you'll apply that information to your specialty.
+You’ll learn in virtual classrooms alongside registered nurses practicing in mental health, endocrinology, emergency, neonatal ICU, primary health care, vascular wound care, renal, and more.

 When you undertake the integrated professional practice units in the first semester of Year 1 and both semesters of second year, you’ll develop a clinical support teams appropriate to your model of care / specialty.